 - Winning the domain rights for a Hollywood client in a UDRP (Uniform Domain-Name Dispute Resolution Policy) arbitration

 - Winning a $1.52 million arbitration award for an advertising executive based on a contractual bonus provision

 - Successful defense of claims involving a dispute over $105 Million in Los Angeles real estate

 Mr. Zohar has also been on the cutting edge of electronic discovery, achieving record results.
 In a case filed in the Los Angeles Superior Court, his efforts led to an award of $1,660,000 in sanctions against the opposing party after electronic discovery produced previously concealed documents.
 Daniel Y. Zohar has been a regular lecturer and author regarding the use of technology before trial and in front of a jury.

 Recognized by peers

 Daniel Y. Zohar has been inducted as a member of the American Board of Trial Advocates (ABOTA).
 For his efforts, he is also rated “AV” by Martindale-Hubbell, their highest peer review rating for ethical standards and legal ability.
-For fourteen years, he has been selected by his peers as one of Southern California’s “Super Lawyers” featured in Los Angeles Magazine.
+For fifteen years, he has been selected by his peers as one of Southern California’s “Super Lawyers” featured in Los Angeles Magazine.
 Only 5% of lawyers in a region earn this designation via independent research and polling of active attorneys.
 He is also listed in the Bar Register of Pre-Eminent Lawyers.